conan-io/conan-io.github.io/_posts/2021-09-07-New-CMake-Transparent-Integration-Guide.markdown

 {% endhighlight %}

 In the previous example, we are using a predefined layout, the `cmake_layout`.
-You can [check here](https://docs.conan.io/en/latest/reference/conanfile/tools/layout.html#predefined-layouts) what and why it is doing.
+You can [check here](https://docs.conan.io/en/latest/reference/conanfile/tools/layout.html#predefined-layouts) what is it doing and why.
 You can adjust any value after calling it to match your package structure.

 Also the new tool [apply_conandata_patches](https://docs.conan.io/en/latest/reference/conanfile/tools/files.html#conan-tools-files-apply-conandata-patches)